fyelic/fyelic-micropython/examples/duPontConnectors.md

 Currently, there are 2, 4, 6, and 8-wire covers available at FYELIC.
 Talk to a Red Vest to check one out.

-If you need to cover an odd number of wires, you can size up and the wires will still stay secure.
+If you need to cover an odd number of wires (i.e. 1, 3, 5... wires), you can size up and the wires will still stay secure.

 ### Steps for covering DuPont wires
 1. Attach the male and female ends of the wires